khunsa-fatima/khunsa-fatima/README.md

 - 👋 Hi, I’m @khunsa-fatima
-- 👀 My interest is using machine learning/deep learning for Environmental Monitoroing
+- 👀 My interest is in use of machine learning/deep learning for Environmental Monitoroing
 - 🌱 I’m currently working to train a DL model for wetlands segmentation

 <!---